I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 Ideal water parameters

-Amazon sword can tolerate a wide range of water parameters.
+Amazon Sword can tolerate a wide range of water parameters.

 With that being said, the ideal temperature for Amazon sword is from 60 to 82 degrees Fahrenheit.